Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 • 08.12.2021

-"Prisoner of the Caucasus" - an instructive story of Leo Tolstoy for children.
-In it, the writer showed two bright opposite images: the brave and resourceful Zhilin and the weak and cowardly Kostylin.
-The contrast between these people is heightened by the extreme situation of being captured.
+“Prisoner of the Caucasus” is an edifying story by L. N. Tolstoy for children.
+In it, the writer showed two striking opposite images: the brave and resourceful Zhilin and the weak and cowardly Kostylin.
+The contrast between these people is strengthened by the extreme situation of being captured.

 Before captivity

 Zhilin and Kostylin are two Russian officers serving in the Caucasus.
-Kostylin is a "heavy, fat man", so it is logical to assume that he prefers to command rather than fight.
+Kostylin is “an overweight, fat man,” so it is logical to assume that he prefers to command than to fight.
 And the commander from Kostylin is useless.
-He persuades Zhilin to leave the soldiers and continue the journey together: "No urine, I want to eat, and it's hot."
-Even such inconvenience is hard for Kostylin.
+He persuades Zhilin to leave the soldiers and continue the journey together: “There’s no urine, I’m hungry, and it’s hot.”
+It’s hard for Kostylin to endure even such inconveniences.

-All the way Kostylin thinks only about food, completely forgetting about the possible attack of the mountaineers.
-Even when entering the gorge, he ignores Zhilin's warning: “What to see?
-Let's go ahead. " This already shows a huge difference between the two officers.
+All the way, Kostylin thinks only about food, completely forgetting about a possible attack by the mountaineers.
+Even when entering the gorge, he ignores Zhilin’s warning: “What to see?
+Let's go forward."
+This already shows the huge difference between the two officers.

 Zhilin is a prudent commander.
 He climbs the mountain and notices the mountaineers.
-Together, the officers had a chance to shoot in order to retreat to the train.
-However, Kostylin breaks the agreement, betrays his comrade and flees.
+Together, the officers had a chance to shoot back in order to retreat to the convoy.
+However, Kostylin breaks the agreement, betrays his comrade in arms and flees.

-When Zhilin realizes that it will not be possible to break out of the trap, he makes a courageous decision: "I will not give myself up alive ...".
+When Zhilin realizes that it will no longer be possible to escape from the trap, he makes a courageous decision: “I won’t give in alive...”.
 A horse is killed under a brave officer.
-Zhilin tries to fight back to the end, but, having piled up in a crowd, the highlanders take him prisoner.
+Zhilin tries to fight back to the end, but, crowded in, the mountaineers take him prisoner.

 Together again

 Once captured, Zhilin does not despair.
-He looks at the village with interest and remembers all the details. which can come in handy when escaping.
+He examines the village with interest and remembers all the details. which may be useful when escaping.

-Zhilin certainly knows about the cruelty of the highlanders, however, he behaves and talks to them very boldly: “With them, it’s worse to be shy.”
+Zhilin certainly knows about the cruelty of the mountaineers, but he behaves and talks to them very boldly: “To be timid with them is worse.”
 Even under the threat of punishment, the officer declares that he refuses to pay three thousand rubles.
-Such behavior involuntarily evokes respect from enemies: "Dzhigit Urus!"
+This behavior involuntarily evokes respect from enemies: “Dzhigit Urus!”

-During a dispute about the amount of the ransom, Zhilin again meets with Kostylin.
+During a dispute about the amount of the ransom, Zhilin meets Kostylin again.
 It turns out that the coward was also unable to hide.
-Unlike Zhilin, Kostylin's will was broken even before the captivity.
-The highlanders easily forced him to write a letter asking him to pay five thousand rubles.
+Unlike Zhilin, Kostylin’s will was broken even before his capture.
+The mountaineers easily forced him to write a letter asking him to pay five thousand rubles.

 The officers were specially brought together to influence the intractable Zhilin.
 The idea of the mountaineers failed.
-Zhilin still managed to reduce the ransom to 500 rubles ("If you want, kill, you will not be of any use"), and even demanded a decent amount for himself and his comrade.
+Zhilin still managed to reduce the ransom to 500 rubles (“Kill if you want, it won’t do you any good”), and he also demanded a decent allowance for himself and his friend.

-Zhilin hopes for his own strength.
-Knowing that the old mother could hardly collect even five hundred rubles, he sent the letter to the wrong address.
+Zhilin relies on his own strength.
+Knowing that the old mother would hardly be able to collect even five hundred rubles, he sent a letter to a false address.

-Zhilin's skillful hands allowed him to gain Dina's trust and even greater respect for the owner.
-Different things are brought to the officer from all over the area for repair.
-Zhilin needed the glory of the master only to distract attention.
-Secretly, he began to dig a tunnel in the barn, and one day, having climbed a mountain, he mapped out a way to escape.
+Zhilin's skillful hands allowed him to gain Dina's trust and even greater respect from the owner.
+Various things are brought to the officer from all over the area for repair.
+Zhilin needed the fame of the master only to distract attention.
+Secretly, he began to dig a tunnel in the barn, and one day, climbing a mountain, he outlined a path to escape.

 First escape

-The escape initiative belongs exclusively to Zhilin.
-He even had to persuade his comrade to run together.
+The initiative to escape belongs exclusively to Zhilin.
+He even had to persuade his comrade to run away together.
 Kostylin from the very beginning became a burden for Zhilin.
-He constantly complained of fatigue and wounded legs.
-In a fit of irritation, Zhilin regretted taking "this deck with me ...
-I would have left alone long ago."
+He constantly complained of fatigue and sore legs.
+In a fit of irritation, Zhilin regretted taking “this deck with me...
+If only I would have left long ago.”

-The negative attitude towards Kostylin softens a little when he asks Zhilin to leave him and run alone.
+The negative attitude towards Kostylin softens a little when he asks Zhilin to leave him and run away alone.
 But the officer cannot do this.
-Zhilin courageously puts the fat Kostylin on his shoulders.
+Zhilin courageously hoists fat Kostylin onto his shoulders.

 Even with a heavy burden, Zhilin could have escaped his pursuers.
-The runaways gave out the cry of Kostylin.
+The fugitives were given away by Kostylin’s scream.

 Second escape

-Failure hit both prisoners hard.
-Kostylin in the pit got sick and had already stopped hoping for anything.
+The failure weighed heavily on both prisoners.
+Kostylin got sick in the pit and stopped hoping for anything.
 Even Zhilin did not see a way out of the situation.

 The friendly relations established with Dina helped Zhilin.
 The girl initially fed the prisoners, and then decided to help them escape.
-For the second attempt, Kostylin didn’t have the strength: “It’s obvious that I can’t get out of here.”
+Kostylin didn’t have the strength to make a second attempt: “It’s obvious that I can’t get out of here.”

 Class: 5